-CRF category code Category Reported under the following source category: Notation key explanation 3.A.4 Enteric fermentation/ other/buffalo 3.A.1.A - Dairy cattle A small herd of around 200 buffalo was brought into New Zealand around 2007 for specialised cheese and dairy production.
+CRF category code Category Reported under the following source category: Notation key explanation 3.A.4 Enteric fermentation/other/ buffalo 3.A.1.A - Dairy cattle A small herd of around 200 buffalo was brought into New Zealand around 2007 for specialised cheese and dairy production.
 These buffalo are reported within the dairy herd so the notation key 'IE' is used from 2007 onwards.
-3.B.4 Manure management/ other/buffalo 3.B.1.A - Dairy cattle For both N 2 O and CH 4 emissions, the notation key 'NO' is used up to 2006 because there were no buffalo recorded in New Zealand before 2007.
+3.B.1.4 & 3.B.2.4 Manure management/other/ buffalo 3.B.1.A - Dairy cattle 3.B.2.A - Dairy cattle For both nitrous oxide (N 2 O) and CH 4 emissions, the notation key 'NO' (not occurring) is used up to 2006 because there were no buffalo recorded in New Zealand before 2007.
 A small herd of around 200 buffalo was brought into New Zealand around 2007 for specialised cheese and dairy production.
 These buffalo are reported within the dairy herd so the notation key 'IE' is used from 2007 onwards.
-For more information, see section 5.1.4 of the National Inventory Report (NIR) (minor livestock species).
-3.E Prescribed burning of savannas Biomass burning (table 4(V) of LULUCF), category C. Grassland Prescribed burning of savanna is reported under the Land Use, Land-Use Change and Forestry (LULUCF) sector.
-See section 6.11.5 of the NIR (biomass burning (table 4(V) of LULUCF), category C. Grassland).
-3.D.1.2.b Sewage sludge applied to soils Included under the Waste sector 5.A.1.a Direct N 2 O from sewage sludge are reported under 5.A.1.a in the Waste sector.
-Sewage sludge activity data are obtained from water treatment industry surveys, and do not disaggregate the amount of sludge used for different purposes.
+For more information, see chapter 5, section 5.1.4 (Minor livestock categories) of this national inventory report (NIR).
+3.B.2.5 N 2 O Emissions per MMS 3.D - Agricultural soils Direct N2O emissions from anaerobic lagoons (dairy and swine) and daily spread (swine), are reported under Agricultural soils.
+3.D.1.2.b Sewage sludge applied to soils Included under the Waste sector 5.A.1.a Direct N 2 O emissions from sewage sludge are reported under 5.A.1.a in the Waste sector.
+Sewage sludge activity data are obtained from water treatment industry surveys and do not disaggregate the amount of sludge used for different purposes.
 Due to the small amount of emissions coming from sewage sludge, further disaggregation of the activity data is considered resource prohibitive.
 Sewage sludge is a very small source of nitrogen, contributing 84 tonnes of nitrogen annually (van der Weerden et al., 2014).
 Emissions of N 2 O are less than 0.002 kilotonnes.
-4 LULUCF sector Please refer to common reporting format reporting table 9.
+3.E Prescribed burning of savannas Biomass burning (table 4(V) of LULUCF), category C. Grassland Prescribed burning of savanna is reported under the Land Use, Land-Use Change and Forestry (LULUCF) sector.
+See chapter 6, section 6.11.5 of this NIR (Biomass burning (table 4(V) of LULUCF), category C. Grassland).